CALL FOR A CONSULTATION (415) 909-3945

 • Discrimination: If the termination was unlawful discrimination on the basis of your age, race, sex, religion, national origin or other protected classification

-• Retaliation: If the termination was in retaliation for exercising your rights such as taking leave under the Family and Medical Leave Act (FMLA), filing a sexual harassment complaint or supporting another’s claim
+• Retaliation: If the termination was in retaliation for exercising your rights such as taking leave under the Family and Medical Leave Act (FMLA), filing a sexual harassment complaint or supporting another’s claim.
+Our retaliation lawyer in San Francisco can establish a supporting argument.

 • Breach of employment contract: If you had a written or verbal employment contract and the termination violated the terms and conditions of that agreement, speak to a San Francisco breach of contract lawyer